farout101/Arduino-Arcadebox-16x16-Dot-Matrix-Diaplay/README.md

-This is the project created by me and my friend (https://github.com/Yoinami) <br>
+This is the mini project created by me and my friend (https://github.com/Yoinami) <br>
 The sketch and the Codes are provided. <br>
 Contect us for more information:)